broadstreetads/broadstreet-api-php/README.md

 # Broadstreet PHP API Client

 This is an API client for Broadstreet Ads.
-Usage of this client requires that you have an account with Broadstreet, and have an access token.
+Usage of this client requires that you have an account with Broadstreet, and have an [access token](https://my.broadstreetads.com/access-token).

 ## Example Usage

     $network_id    = '12345'; // Something you have access to
     $advertiser_id = '12345'; // And advertiser under that network
-    $access_token  = 'your access token here';
+    $access_token  = 'your access token here'; // see https://my.broadstreetads.com/access-token

     try
     {